 Some techniques can help improve the values instillation process

 - Explicit expression of what the important values are

-- Explicitly link a good behavior to the value of which it is an example - (eg. "The way you are asking questions is exactly what I mean when I say we need to become an organization which challenges status quo")
+- Explicitly link a good behaviour to the value of which it is an example - (eg. "The way you are asking questions is exactly what I mean when I say we need to become an organisation which challenges status quo")

 - Setting standards and sticking to them - (eg."We will not speak badly of someone behind their back unless we have also spoken to them directly").